tahtabirrahman/hr-presence-analytics-powerbi/README.md

 ## 🚀 How to Use
 Clone or download this repo
-Open Tahtabir-Presence-Insights.pbix in Power BI Desktop Data is embedded/sample — no external connection required Use the Month buttons or Date range slicer to filter results
+Open HR-Analytics.pbix in Power BI Desktop
+Data is embedded/sample — no external connection required Use the Month buttons or Date range slicer to filter results